beeva-arturomartinez/beeva-best-practices/frontend/general/css/README.md

 ```

 Thus, we must not create lots of css classes, creating quite optimized, reusable and easy to maintain files.

+All previous considerations apply using certain forms of work are OOCSS and BEM .

 #### OOCSS and BEM